joverandout/Web-Based-Hale-Interpreter/README.md

 ```
 Unlike before this instead will execute an entire `.hale` file.
 The 4 test files show off some of what Hale can do.

-For example `test1.hale` is a fibbonaci calculator but shows how Hale allows function composition and can pass functions as arguments.
-This is seen when in line 3 when the funciton `printFibs` takes `fib` another function as a parameter.
+For example `test1.hale` is a Fibonacci calculator but shows how Hale allows function composition and can pass functions as arguments.
+This is seen when in line 3 when the function `printFibs` takes `fib` another function as a parameter.
 ```
 def fib ::= λ x : int . x <= 1 ? x : fib (x-1) + fib (x-2);
 def printFibs ::= λ f x : int . x > 1 ? printFibs(f, (x-1)) & printline(f(x)) : printline(f(x));